 4 Questions to Ask Your Pediatric Dentist

 Your child’s dental care is very important, and we will help educate your little one on the importance of brushing, flossing, and more!
-Beyond Dental and Implant Center provides high quality, whole body, airway-focused dentistry for the whole family!
-Dr. Cory Nguyen, our double board-certified dental implant and sleep dentistry doctor, provides personalized treatment plans specific to your needs.
+Beyond Dental and Implant Center provides high-quality, whole-body, airway-focused dentistry for the whole family!
+Dr. Cory Nguyen, DDS our double board-certified dental implant and sleep dentistry doctor, provides personalized treatment plans specific to your needs.
 We proudly serve the DFW metroplex community and beyond.
-Call us today for more information or book an appointment online.
-We are accepting new patients in North Fort Worth TX, and Dallas TX.
+Contact us today for more information or book an appointment online.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 If your child needs dental care, then contact us through our website as we are accepting new patients.
 Our team cares about your oral health, so speak to us today to learn more about our services and payment plans.
-We serve patients from Dallas TX, North Fort Worth TX, Cockrell Hill TX, Love Field TX, Lakewood TX, Claremont TX, Haltom City TX, River Oaks TX, Forest Hill TX, and Handley TX.
+We serve patients from Dallas TX, Plano TX, Addison TX, Garland TX, Richardson TX, Carrollton TX, and BEYOND!

 Additional Services You May Need